GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/demo/index.md

 <figure>
   {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/7GjvLNY86mBzeXPERRam.png", alt="Topics API demo page on glitch.me", width="656", height="566" %}
-  <figcaption>Topics API demo page on glitch.me.
-[View a larger version](https://wd.imgix.net/image/RtQlPaM9wdhEJGVKR8boMPkWf443/7GjvLNY86mBzeXPERRam.png?auto=format&w=1600)</figcaption>
+  <figcaption>Topics API demo page on glitch.me. <a href="https://wd.imgix.net/image/RtQlPaM9wdhEJGVKR8boMPkWf443/7GjvLNY86mBzeXPERRam.png?auto=format&w=1600">View a larger version</a></figcaption>
 </figure>

 This list shows the sites you can visit from the demo to record topics of interest.
 As you can see, the Arts & Entertainment/Humor category in the screenshot is not the topic of one of these websites, so this recorded topic is one that was added as the possible 5 percent random topics.